Beheshteh/DataMapping-HW17/README.md

 ## Basic Visualization
 1. Used this data set: (http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)
- 'All Earthquakes from the Past 7 Days', you will be given a JSON representation of that data.
+ 'All Earthquakes from the Past 7 Days', used JSON representation of that data.

 2. Created a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.